The Man From UNCLE

 There were other cases on the dockets of

-detective.
 He was determined to catch this impudent, arrogant lawbreaker.
+Although the

-Although the burglar had given them few clues to work with, McGarrett sensed it
+burglar had given them few clues to work with, McGarrett sensed it was only a

-was only a matter of time.
+matter of time.
 He also sensed he did not have much time left.
-This
+This burglar

-burglar would not stay here forever, and McGarrett would have to have some
+would not stay here forever, and McGarrett would have to have some breaks to

 McGarrett stepped out to the broad walkway